 … then shoved in the eyeballs into the pumpkin (I can easily switch the blinking lights from inside the pumpkin).
 See how one is red below and the other isn’t:

-Then I wanted to have a tongue sticking out, and this is when hubby shoved me out of the way (like a child who wants to play) so he could have fun contributing to the pumpkin.
+Then I wanted to have a tongue sticking out, and this is when hubby shoved me out of the way so he could have fun contributing to the pumpkin.
 He carved the piece out of another pumpkin, but this tongue was too short and NOT grooooss enough for him.

-So, he used a section that was discolored (and it looks AMAZING!!!!!).
+So, he used another section of the additional pumpkin that was discolored and it looks grossly AMAZING!!!!!

 Here are more pics: